thenameisluk/fren/readme.md

 but not a priority

-should work on pixel format and surface scaling
+should work on pixel format

-the text function gets into infinit loop (needs fix)
+surface scaling is definietly for the future